(A unit of measurement of an area of land)

 A legal document that shows who owns the property.

-This is what it states - but in the context of property, it can often mean taking an agreed short break from paying your mortgage often at a time of high or one off expenditure.
+This is what it states - but in the context of property, it can mean taking an agreed short break from paying your mortgage often at a time of high or one off expenditure.

 These are expenses usually incurred by your solicitor while handling a conveyance on your behalf.